MaskSearch: Querying Image Masks at Scale

-To compute pixel counts within an \textit{available region} in the CHI with pixel values within the range of two bin boundaries, \system performs the following steps: (1) compute the reverse cumulative sums for the specified region using the index values; (2) calculate pixel counts between the two bin boundaries by subtracting the relevant cumulative sums.
+Pixel counts within \textit{available regions} are used to compute bounds on \texttt{CP} functions for arbitrary ROIs and pixel value ranges during query execution (\cref{sec:filter-verification}).
+Before we get to these bounds, we first explain how to compute pixel counts within an \textit{available region} with pixel values within the range of two bin boundaries, \system performs the following steps: (1) compute the reverse cumulative sums for the specified region using the index values; (2) calculate pixel counts between the two bin boundaries by subtracting the relevant cumulative sums.
+The details are explained below.